Whyzanet/WhyzaGC/README.md

 In addition to giving off radiation, Vaseline Glass/Uranium is also fluorescent bright green under UV light.

-An airplane flight would also be an interesting test environment due to increased radiation levels at altitude.
+An airplane flight would also be an interesting test environment due to increased cosmic radiation levels at altitude.
+Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.

 ## ESP8266/ESP32/OLED specific settings